 I suggest first-time pool owners use stabilized chlorine tablets or shock because it’s easier and requires less extra work.
 However, I still recommend regular testing to make sure the CYA levels stay within the proper range.

 If you’re a pool owner that likes to be in complete control over the exact amount of CYA stabilizer in your pool, you might decide to go the route of liquid or granules for adding stabilizer.

 Some people choose pool stabilizer liquid over granules because they don’t feel like the granules dissolve well enough.
 I’ve never had this problem, but I also make sure to use granules as close to 100% cyanuric acid as possible.
 If the CYA isn’t concentrated enough, your CYA levels won’t rise as much, either.

 If you can’t decide, head to my full breakdown of liquid vs. granules.

 How Much Chlorine Pool Stabilizer Should You Use?

 If you don’t add enough pool stabilizer to your pool, your chlorine will start to evaporate, so it’s important to keep levels in check.

 In a chlorine pool, the ideal amount of stabilizer is between 30 ppm and 50 ppm.
-Below 30 is ineffective and above 50 interferes with chlorine’s ability to kill bacteria and prevent algae.
-You’ll generally want to have about 7.5% chlorine in the pool as stabilizer.
+Below 30 is ineffective, and above 50 interferes with chlorine’s ability to kill bacteria and prevent algae.
+You’ll generally want about 7.5% chlorine in the pool as stabilizer.

 If you own a saltwater pool, you should keep CYA levels between 60 and 80 ppm.
 Higher CYA levels are necessary for saltwater pools because sunlight doubles chlorine evaporation in saltwater pools during photolysis.